-Things have changed a lot in the past two years since we moved to Istanbul.
+Istanbul has changed a lot since we first moved here two years ago.
 Political upheaval, terrorist attacks – and a subsequent downturn in tourist numbers.
-People are staying away from Istanbul, which is actually a shame because it is still a great place to visit.
+People are asking is Istanbul safe to visit, which is actually a shame because it is still a great place to visit.
 Here are some reasons why.

 Istanbul is safe